 True story: Last week I had a giant cystic pimple on my cheek that wouldn't die, no matter how many spot treatments I tried.
 For advice, I reached out to skincare extraordinaire Renée Rouleau, who told me not to touch it and just continue with what I was doing.
 But as each day wore on and the breakout continued to stare me in the face, I threw in the towel and gave it a major squeeze.
 Of course, this made it even redder and angrier, and it swiftly scabbed over (forgive me, Renée, for I have sinned).

-As I watched the area take on new life, I was immediately transported back to my high school days when I relentlessly picked at my skin to the point where I had certified wounds smattered across my pubescent face like fiery constellations.
-So when Alicia Yoon recently told me that acne lesions are essentially wounds and need to be treated as such, I could relate on a cellular level.
+As I watched the blemish take on new life, I was immediately transported back to my high school days when I relentlessly picked at my skin to the point where I had certified wounds smattered across my pubescent face like fiery constellations.
+So when K-beauty darling Alicia Yoon recently told me that acne lesions are essentially wounds and need to be treated as such, I could relate on a cellular level.
 But this stands for breakouts that haven't been mangled, too.
-The definition of a wound is "an injury to living tissue caused by a cut, blow, or other impact, typically one in which the skin is cut or broken," so in the case of acne, the impact is the inflammation and buildup within the skin.
+The definition of a wound is "an injury to living tissue caused by a cut, blow, or other impact, typically one in which the skin is cut or broken."
+In the case of acne, the impact is the inflammation and buildup within the skin.

-Eastern countries took note of this many years ago, employing hydrocolloid patches (the same treatment used in medicine to heal wounds and burns) that draw buildup out of the breakout rather than dispense medicine into the area to treat blemishes.
-And since Western brands tend to mirror Asian beauty practices, several mainstream brands have begun marketing similar patches too, including Peace Out, Clearasil, and Peter Thomas Roth.
-(Yoon's own brand, Peach & Lily, also sells "spot dots.")
-Curious if this is the be-all, end-all treatment everyone should be doing, I decided to do a bit of research.
+Eastern countries took note of the concept of treating pimples as wounds many years ago, employing hydrocolloid patches (the same treatment used in medicine to heal wounds and burns) that draw buildup out of the breakout rather than dispense medicine onto the area to treat blemishes.
+Several mainstream brands have begun marketing similar patches, including Peace Out, Clearasil, and Peter Thomas Roth.
+(Yoon's own brand, Peach & Lily, sells Acne Spot Dots.)
+Is this the be-all, end-all treatment everyone should be doing?

-A quick Google search brought me to a 2006 pilot study in China where hydrocolloid dressings were applied to acne lesions.
-Twenty patients with mild to -moderate acne applied the skin tapes or "acne dressing" every two days for up to one week, changed every two days.
-The results showed a significant improvement in redness and oiliness at days three, five, and seven.
+I came across a 2006 pilot study in China where hydrocolloid dressings were applied to acne lesions.
+Twenty patients with mild to moderate acne applied the skin dressings every two days for up to one week.
+The results showed a significant improvement in redness and oiliness on days three, five, and seven.
 Given that the research was done over 10 years ago and the sample size was so small, we asked dermatologists if the findings hold any weight.

 Similarly to Kanodia and Dugar, however, she wouldn't recommend them as a sole remedy, especially in the case of more austere lesions.
-"They are great for a few bumps, but depending on the severity of the breakout, other medications may be necessary," she told us.
+"They are great for a few bumps, but depending on the severity of the breakout, other medications may be necessary," she says.

-"For me, this is one of the biggest benefits," says Farber, "since it's human nature to want to pick and squeeze, but picking a pimple increases inflammation and not only slows down the healing process, it increases pigmentation and scarring."
+"For me, this is one of the biggest benefits, since it's human nature to want to pick and squeeze," says Farber.
+"But picking a pimple increases inflammation and not only slows down the healing process, it increases pigmentation and scarring."

-Lastly, covering a breakout with a patch protects it against sunlight and "therefore minimizes exposure UV radiation to minimize hyperpigmentation," explains Levin.
+Lastly, covering a breakout with a patch protects it against sunlight, minimizing exposure to UV radiation, and thus preventing hyperpigmentation, explains Levin.

 So why not just use a Band-Aid, you ask?
 According to Farber, with continued use, plain bandages have the potential to irritate the skin on the face.
 Plus, they don't have the same moisture-inducing, water-attracting material that hydrocolloid bandages do.

-The bottom line: While wound dressings will help draw out oil and reduce redness, topical retinoids or antibacterial topicals will be more effective as a whole at ameliorating acne lesions.
+While wound dressings help draw out oil and reduce redness, topical retinoids or antibacterial topicals are more effective as a whole at ameliorating acne lesions.
 To choose the best measure for your specific type of acne, speak with a dermatologist.